pltanton/bitwarden-dmenu/README.md

 - bitwarden-cli
 - jq

-> __Gentoo Users__: It appears Gentoo does not provide a kernel with `keyctl`.
+> __Gentoo Users__: It appears Gentoo and some other systems does not provide a kernel with `keyctl`.
 If so, make sure to install this as well

 **Optionally** install these requirements:
 - xclip, xsel, or wl-clipboard
 - xdotool or ydotool
+- libnotify to display notifications via `notify-send`

 Then download the script file and place it somewhere on your `$PATH` and grant it the `+x` permission.